 Setting up a structured time for writing is one of the best gifts you can give yourself and your students.
 It sets the tone for the year.
-Having a regular writing block emphasizes that writing is an important part of classroom learning.
+Having a regular writing workshop block emphasizes that writing is an important part of classroom learning.
 It provides a structured opportunity for teachers to set writing expectations from the get-go.
 When students know from day-one that their school year is going to involve a specific time for writing, they are more likely to embrace the writing mindset.

-At the begging of the year, I like to set up my writing block and expectations.
+At the begging of the year, I like to set up my writing workshop and expectations.
 A writing routine helps students feel more comfortable with their writing.
 I find that when writing routines are established early in the year, students have a more positive outlook on writing.

 In elementary school, writing is often pushed to the side (or used sporadically).
 A paragraph here or a paragraph there.
 Little paragraph writing assignments still have a place in the classroom, but they should supplement a full writing block.
 Writing is such an important skill and it needs to be practiced regularly for students to strengthen their abilities.

-Writing Block Snapshot
+Writing Workshop Snapshot

 - Start with 5-10 minutes writing warm up (every day)

-- 5-10 minute mini lesson (2-3 days per week)
+- 5-10 minute mini-lesson (2-3 days per week)

 - 30-40 minute writing workshop (every day)

-- 5-10 minute writing cool down (every day)
+- 5-10 minute writing cooldown (every day)